nvi-inc/mas/index.md

 will start a command line client that connects to the database server over HTTP (at `localhost:8086` by default).

+I recommend you first run, `influx` client, the command

+    precision rfc3339

+which displays timestamps in RFC3339 time, rather than unix nanoseconds.
 In the `influx` client, run the command

     show databases